kuhumcst/texton/INSTALL.md

   * git-lfs
    Some files in the Text Tonsorium are too big for GitHub.
 There is another place where large files are kept. `git-lfs` is needed to seamlessly access these.
   * texton - Bracmat part (this repo)
-  * install linguistic resources
+  * linguistic resources
   * apache2
   * PHP
   * Java
   * ant
   * Tomcat
    *Not* installed using apt-get install, sits in /opt/tomcat/latest/
-  * enabling webservices
   * proxy settings
+  * cron jobs
   * python3
   * xmllint
   * bracmat